 The Process I Follow:

-- Assessment: I examine every joint, looking for cracks, gaps, or missing mortar
+- Assessment: I go over every joint, hunting for cracks, gaps, or missing mortar

-- Removal: Using specialized tools, I remove old mortar to a depth of about 3/4 inch (that’s what the building code requires)
+- Removal: With the right tools, I take out old mortar to a depth of about 3/4 inch (that's what the building code calls for)

-- Preparation: Clean out the joints thoroughly – no dust or debris
+- Preparation: Clean the joints out completely – no dust, no debris

-- Application: Apply new mortar that matches the original in strength and color
+- Application: Pack in new mortar that matches the original in both strength and color

-- Finishing: Tool the joints to match the existing profile
+- Finishing: Tool the joints so they match the existing profile

-- Curing: Protect the work while it cures (usually 7 days)
+- Curing: Protect the work while it sets up (usually about 7 days)

 Labor Costs and What Drives Them

-Let me be straight with you about labor costs, because this confuses a lot of people.
-I charge $100-$125 per hour for standard work, which is pretty typical for licensed chimney professionals in the Denver metro area (and yes, Strasburg is part of that market).
+Let me be straight about labor, because it trips a lot of folks up.
+I charge $100-$125 per hour for standard work, which is right in line with what licensed chimney pros run in the Denver metro area (and yes, Strasburg's part of that market).

-- Height and accessibility – A single-story ranch?
-Easy.
-A two-story with a steep roof pitch?
-That requires more time and safety equipment.
+- Height and accessibility – A single-story ranch is quick.
+A two-story with a steep roof pitch eats more time and needs more safety gear.

-- Weather conditions – I can’t tuck point in freezing weather or during rain.
-Mortar needs proper conditions to cure.
+- Weather conditions – I can't tuck point in freezing weather or rain.
+Mortar won't cure right, and I won't do work I'd have to come back and redo.

-- Scope of work – Cleaning is straightforward.
-Rebuilding a chimney crown while I’m balancing on a ladder?
-That takes expertise and time.
+- Scope of work – Cleaning is simple.
+Rebuilding a crown while I'm balanced on a ladder takes more skill and more hours.

-- Time of year – Yes, I’m busier in the fall when everyone suddenly remembers they have a fireplace.
-Spring and summer often have better availability.
+- Time of year – I'm slammed in the fall when everybody remembers they own a fireplace.
+Spring and summer usually have better openings, so book then if you can.

 Typical Time Estimates: